 How many times have you completely read the Old Testament?
 Do you understand that a familiarity with the O.T., esp. the historical and prophetic sections, is integral for a correct understanding of Revelation?

-Do you feel that the world is spinning out of control, or do you rest assured in the sovereign Lordship of Jesus Christ?
+Are you unhinged by the fact that our world is spinning out of control, or do you rest assured in the sovereign Lordship of Jesus Christ?

 THESE STUDIES ARE FOR PREMIUM SUBSCRIBERS ONLY.
 PLEASE, DO NOT COPY.